jakeogh/linux-gpib-installer/README.md

 Currently only [Debian 11](https://www.linuxtechi.com/how-to-install-debian-11-bullseye/) (aka Bullseye) is supported.

-Automatic configuration is done for the National Instruments [GPIB-USB-HS](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z000000P8kcSAC) USB dongle, if you are using a PCI card, please see `/etc/gpib.conf.example` and make the approprate changes to `/etc/gpib.conf`
+Automatic configuration is done for the National Instruments [GPIB-USB-HS](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z000000P8kcSAC) USB dongle, if you are using a PCI card, please see `/etc/gpib.conf.example` and make the appropriate changes to `/etc/gpib.conf`.

 ### Installation:
 ```